 Cardiology Billing Services in Virginia

-Virginia's cardiology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, Virginia Medicaid requirements, and Palmetto GBA Medicare policies.
+Virginia's cardiology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers)'s commercial rules, Cardinal Care (unified Medicaid managed care brand since 2023) requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both VA payer rules and cardiology coding complexity.

 AAPC Certified